 This is one of the most famous beaches in Marbella.
-In summer, they organise concerts at night and they have clubs and entertainment almost every night.
+In summer, are organise concerts at night and there are clubs and entertainment almost every night.

 There are showers, sunbeds, palm trees and beach bars where one can sit down to eat and drink, amongst other services.